goldenguy00/MiscFixes/README.md

 # Misc Fixes

+Designed to comprehensively address the bugs and exceptions that game updates introduce, and attempts to soften the impact that breaking changes have on the existing mod ecosystem, primarily through Harmony based IL hooks.
+It also applies a small amount of game integrety focused asset updates.

+---

+# FOR DEVS:

+- HUD ChildLocator Entries
+  - These are difficult to find normally because they have no identifiable component attached.
+- Extension methods for RiskOfOptions compatible config binding
+- Extension methods for some common ILCursor functions

+## New entries:

+> - "SpringCanvas"
+> - "UpperRightCluster"
+> - "BottomRightCluster"
+> - "UpperLeftCluster"
+> - "BottomCenterCluster"
+> - "LeftCluster"
+> - "RightCluster"

+> - "NotificationArea"
+> - "ScoreboardPanel"
+> - "SkillDisplayRoot"
+> - "BuffDisplayRoot"
+> - "InventoryDisplayRoot"

+---

+## Existing entries:

+> - "BottomLeftCluster"
+> - "TopCenterCluster"

+> - "RightUtilityArea"
+> - "ScopeContainer"
+> - "CrosshairExtras"
+> - "BossHealthBar"
+> - "RightInfoBar" -Always null, kept in for compat

+---

+# Important Changes
+### Check the changelog for more info.
+This list may not include everything.

+- Fixes common Henry prefab creation error
 - Fixes NRE when masterless bodies level up (TryGiveFreeUnlockWhenLevelUp)
 - Fixes various NREs with VineOrb (dead target on arrival, null dotDef)
 - Prevents an error when spawning some projectiles, probably because they lack a model